arianne/stendhal/doc/README.txt

 Stendhal in Eclipse
 -------------------

-For a description on who to setup the Eclipse project for Stendhal please see:
+For a description on how to setup the Eclipse project for Stendhal please see:

 http://arianne.sourceforge.net/wiki/index.php?title=StendhalonEclipse